openstack/python-novaclient/README.rst

         resize-confirm      Confirm a previous resize.
         resize-revert       Revert a previous resize (and return to the previous VM).
+        resume              Resume a server.
         root-password       Change the root password for a server. secgroup-add-group-rule
-                            Add a source group rule to a security group. secgroup-add-rule   Add a rule to a security group. secgroup-create     Create a new security group.
+                            Add a source group rule to a security group. secgroup-add-rule   Add a rule to a security group. secgroup-create     Create a security group.
         secgroup-delete     Delete a security group.
         secgroup-delete-group-rule
                             Delete a source group rule from a security group. secgroup-delete-rule
-                            Delete a rule from a security group. secgroup-list       List security groups for the curent tenant. secgroup-list-rules List rules for a security group. show                Show details about the given server. suspend             Suspend a server.
+                            Delete a rule from a security group. secgroup-list       List security groups for the curent tenant. secgroup-list-rules
+                            List rules for a security group.
+        show                Show details about the given server. ssh                 SSH into a server.
+        suspend             Suspend a server.
         unlock              Unlock a server.
         unpause             Unpause a server.